 How do we gain weight when society demands we stay hungry?

-As a trained clinical professional, I know the eating disorder I’ve battled for over twenty years has been both my armor and enemy, the root of which is society’s fear-fueled pecking order.
+As a trained clinical professional, I know the eating disorder I’ve battled for over thirty years has been both my armor and enemy, the root of which is society’s fear-fueled pecking order.
 I never wanted to stay hungry but was forced to starve myself as part of an attempt to thrive in an oppressive construct I had no say in creating.

 The Man told me no. You can’t have this.
 You can’t have that.
 These fine things are for those who hustle harder.
 I once sincerely believed that wealth was earned by people of truly great character and that I was poor because I was fundamentally immoral.
 I now realize character and wealth have absolutely nothing to do with each other.

-Being merciless on myself, at some point, became satisfying because it often came with rewards like ensuring my siblings were fed, graduating, offering the illusion of love, building a career, quieting the ruthless judgements of a terrified society and keeping a roof over my head.
-I was succeeding at creating distance between my right and left thigh, between my self, certain people and being born into a virtually untouchable caste except for a Gargoyle who couldn’t seem to keep his hands off me, all of which equated to a confusing mixture of safety, revulsion, silence, lying, reluctant compliance, gratitude and longing.
+Being merciless on myself, at some point, became satisfying because it often came with rewards like ensuring my siblings were fed, graduating, offering the illusion of love, building a career, quieting the ruthless judgements of a sick society and keeping a roof over my head.
+I was succeeding at creating distance between my right and left thigh, between my self, certain people and being born into a virtually untouchable caste, except for a Gargoyle who couldn’t seem to keep his hands off me, all of which equated to a confusing mixture of safety, revulsion, silence, lying, reluctant compliance, gratitude and a deep longing.

 Hilda Bruch referred to anorexia as a cage.
 Cages are helpful in the sense that they clearly define exactly how far we’re allowed to go.
 Rather than remain exposed to the insult of systemic oppression, or face the once searing pain of being cut off from actualization, I found comfort in a self-determined prison.
 I became my own warden.
 Nothing and no one could ever truly get in.

 I don’t know how else I would’ve moved up the ladder if I’d stopped to listen and respond to my body.
 Exhausted poor people who stop to rest are called lazy tax burdens.
-Exhausted rich people who stop to rest are called successful capitalists; we are both loves’ executioners.
+Exhausted rich people who stop to rest are called successful entrepreneurs; we are both loves’ executioners.

 Hold on loosely but don’t let go.
 If you cling to tightly you’re gonna lose control. -38 Special